What are the rules of pickleball?

 Instructors can change rules to accommodate smaller play areas or to accommodate younger players.

 Instructors and players who want to follow the rules and technical aspects to the letter should refer to the FIP Official Tournament Book.

 Double Jump Rules

 When serving, the ball must perform a good on each side of the net; it is only afterwards that you can hit the ball on the fly.
-During the service, the opposing team must let the ball make a good pass before hitting the return.
-The team performing the service must remain at the back of the field to be able to let the ball jump before hitting the ball.
-The team that serves can not do the service, get close to the net and hit the ball without making a jump on the return.
-New players often forget this “double bond” rule and move forward on the field too quickly to hit a return of service that has not bounced back.
+During the service, the opposing team must let the ball make a good pass before running the return.
+The group performing the service must remain at the back of the field to be able to give the ball jump before hitting the ball.
+The team that serves cannot do the service, get close to the net and hit the ball without making a jump on the return.
+New players often forget this “double bond” rule and move forward on the field too quickly to hit a performance of service that has not bounced back.

 Controlled Access Zone (CAZ)

 The controlled access area is the 7 ‘X 20’ rectangle on each side of the net.
 This zone was set up to avoid the “smash” at the net to make the Pickleball more interesting for players of all ages.
 The player must be at the back of the ZAC line to hit the ball on the fly.
 This regulation reduces the number of “smashes” while reducing the risk of hurting the opposing player.